awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-begin.md

 # Step 1: Create a Campaign<a name="campaigns-begin"></a>

 The first step in setting up a campaign is to create a new campaign\.
-When you create a new campaign, you give the campaign a name, and specify whether it should be a standard campaign or an A/B test campaign\. \(In an A/B test campaign, you create several versions of a message to compare their performance\.\)
+When you create a new campaign, you give the campaign a name, specify whether the campaign should be a standard campaign or an A/B test campaign, and choose the channel that you want to use to send the campaign\.

 **To begin creating a campaign**

-1. Sign in to the AWS Management Console and open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.
+1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

 1. On the **All projects** page, choose the project that you want to create the campaign in\.